ajit-dherange/IaC_Visitor_Counter-App_Project--Python_EKS_ALB_CICD-/README.md

 **Pre-requisite:**
 ```
+Download this repo in your PC and make sure below app installed in your PC
 Git
 Docker
 Terraform
 AWSCLI
 eksctl
-Download repo in your PC
 ```

 ### Option 1: Deploy visitor counter app to EKS using Docker Hub`